 The magic of healthy eating is based on facts not fads.
 So, if we say that weight loss can be achieved only when we eat healthily, do we understand what is healthy?
 Well, for that we need to bust some popular weight loss myths.

 There is a difference between what we know and what we understand.
 We might be following many things that we have always been told to do.
 But do we actually understand all of it?
-For example, someone tells us to follow a certain diet regime for weight loss.
+For example, someone tells us to follow a certain fat loss diet.
 Do we blindly follow it?
 Or, do we research about it to understand if that diet is actually good for our health or effective for the weight loss goals we are aiming for?

 The gist of the story is that we should understand the difference between factual weight loss tips and window-dressed weight loss myths.
 So, without much ado, let’s look at some popular weight loss myths busted left, right & center.